miguelgrinberg/Flask-HTTPAuth/README.md

     app.run()
 ```

-Note: See the [documentation](http://pythonhosted.org/Flask-HTTPAuth) for more complex examples that involve password hashing and custom verification callbacks.
+Important security note: Authentication method showed in this example (using a function decorated with `@auth.get_password`) requires passwords to be stored as a clear text or passwords hashed on client side without a salt.
+Do not use it in production environment as it usually would be a critical security issue.
+See the [documentation](http://pythonhosted.org/Flask-HTTPAuth) for more complex examples that involve password hashing and custom verification callbacks.

 Digest authentication example
 -----------------------------